Flynne Ewart-Biggs loved the mountains of the Lake District with a passion.

 Weaving through all of this was Flynne’s love of music.
 From the age of 5 she was part of a north London Irish music troupe called Meitheal Cheoil.
 She derived great pleasure and comfort from her music and friends.
 Flynne developed a love of old time bluegrass and country/rock music which inspired her to write her own songs.
 She shared special times with Ellie Rowsell, who heads up the alt rock band Wolf Alice.
 Flynne adored going to see Wolf Alice perform.
 We are delighted that Ellie is the patron of Flynne’s Barn.

 Flynne’s cancer returned in the autumn of 2015.
-Again she faced her illness with a determined bravery and smiled on through.
 Despite the illness she lived life to the full, continuing to draw, write and play her music.

 Throughout this time Flynne valued meaningful connections with young people on cancer journeys.
 She met with teenagers being treated at UCLH and was always eager to join in with organised charity events where she could find understanding and camaraderie with new friends.
 Flynne had the fortune to go on two summer sailing trips with the Ellen MacArthur Cancer Trust.